uwidcit/sub-uploader/readme.md

 - **"Configuration file not found"**: Copy `config.sample.json` to `config.json`
 - **UI not loading previous settings**: Check that `config.json` is valid JSON
-- **Settings not saving**: Ensure write permissions in the project directory
+- **Settings not saving**: Click "Save Configuration" button and ensure write permissions in the project directory

 ### Authentication Issues